KiandaBPM/docs/content/docs/platform/rules/general/_index.md

 3. The top-most rule is the first rule to be executed.
 By default buttons at the end of a form will automatically have **Submit**, **Save**, and **Close** rules.
 If you create rules you may wish to have these rules placed **above** these shutdown rules so that your rules are executed first before form shutdown.

-   Note: If there is a Condition, then the fields must be set before it is run For example an order of rules on a **Submit** button could be: Set Status, Send Email, Submit, Save, Close, whereby the status of the process instance is set first, before an automated email and then the form shutdown rules occur.
+   **Note:** Rule order becomes important when the output of one rule impacts the execution of another, for example if a process remains 'open' because a user must perform a particular action, then it is useful to have an automated email reminder sent to the user while the process is open.
+For example the order of rules on a **Submit** button could be: Set Status, Send Email, Submit, Save, Close, whereby the status of the process instance is set first, before an automated email and then the form shutdown rules of Submit, Save and Close occur.

    To read more about multiple rules, go to [Multiple rules](/docs/platform/rules/general/multiple-rules/).